artstisen/marbles.nvim/README.md

 ## Installation
 1. Place the marbles.lua file in your lua folder and instantiate the plugin from your init file with `require("marbles").setup()`
-2. This plugin uses openssl: [https://openssl-library.org/](https://openssl-library.org/) Install openssl and change the path in this code to reference the openssl executable on your system.
+2. This plugin uses openssl: [https://openssl-library.org/](https://openssl-library.org/) Install openssl and change the path in the script `run_openssl` method to reference the openssl executable on your system.

 ## Commands
 * `:EncryptFile` – Encrypt current .marblesfile using password.
 Will use cached password if available and if not prompt the user to enter a new password twice.
 Remember to save your file afterwards.